Saturday, November 29, 2014

-A few days before Memorial Day I enjoyed what may have been the last of the warm Pittsburgh weather and found myself in West Park, the park on the North side of Pittsburgh near the Aviary.
+A few days before Labor Day I enjoyed what may have been the last of the warm Pittsburgh weather and found myself in West Park, the park on the North side of Pittsburgh near the Aviary.
 I discovered that there were quite a few monuments in this park.
 In this new journey, I vowed that I would no longer just walk past them ( Day 5) .
 I found an interesting looking cannon which was a tribute to the lives lost during the Spanish American War and a Civil War Monument in the distance.
 I decided to “be patriotic” as Little Golden Books suggested and explored these monuments, learning about the USS Maine.

 |Civil War Monument - West Park|